wix-incubator/quix/docs/docs/installation.md

 `http://localhost:3000`

 ## Configuration
 Most of the configuration you'll need is done in the [.env](../../.env) configuration file.
-By default, Quix works with a demo Presto instance that runs inside Docker Compose.
-To work with your real Presto DB, change the `PRESTO_API` URL.

 #### Presto
 By default, Quix works with demo Presto instance that runs inside Docker Compose. <br />